aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 ## Exclude Patterns for Assets

-When using `lambda.Code.fromAsset(path)` an `exclude` property allows you to ignore particular files for assets based on simple glob patterns.
+When using `lambda.Code.fromAsset(path)` an `exclude` property allows you to ignore particular files for assets by providing patterns for file paths to exclude.
+Note that this has no effect on `Assets` bundled using the `bundling` property.

-An `ignoreMode` property can be used to write based on the [.gitignore specification](https://git-scm.com/docs/gitignore) and the [.dockerignore specification](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
+The `ignoreMode` property can be used with the `exclude` property to specify the file paths to ignore based on the [.gitignore specification](https://git-scm.com/docs/gitignore) or the [.dockerignore specification](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
+The default behavior is to ignore file paths based on simple glob patterns.

 ```ts
 new lambda.Function(this, 'Function', {